 Flashlight with extra batteries

-There are set dates for this programme - 9 days/ 8 nights/ 7 days riding.
+This is a 9 day/8 night programme with 7 days riding available on set dates.
 Private dates may be available for groups of 6 or more, please enquire.

 2017: 13 Jan; 17 Feb; 7 Apr; 2 Jun; 7 Jul; 4 Aug; 22 Sept; 13 Oct; 24 Nov

 2018: 5, 26 Jan; 2, 30 Mar; 4, 25 May; 3 Aug; 12 Oct; 30 Nov.